RAJU-2005/LegalEase-AI-/README.md

 - **💬Interactive Q&A** – Allows users to ask legal queries and get instant, AI-driven responses based on case law and legal documents.
 - **🌍 Language Support** – Supports multiple Indian languages, enabling seamless understanding and translation of legal texts for diverse users.
 - **🔒Secured Database Storage** – Ensures case data is stored safely using encryption and authentication protocols, maintaining confidentiality and integrity.
+- **🎙️ Audio Recording in Q&A Interaction** – Enables users to record and submit voice queries, making it easier to interact with the system hands-free.
+The AI converts speech to text and processes the query.

 # **Tech Stacks**